uzluisf/raku-pear/MODDOC.md

       posts:     blog
       output:    public

 Everything in the configuration file will be provided to the templates in the global variable `site`, except `directories`.
-For instance, the site's title is available as `site.title`.
+For instance, the site's title would be available as `site.title`.

 Global variables
 ================

+**Note:** Most variables made available have more attributes than the ones mentioned below but they aren't necessarily useful to a template.

 The following variables are made available to the templates:

-  * `site`, user defined variables from `config.yaml`.
+  * `site`, user defined variables from the configuration file (e.g., `config.yaml`).
 By default, `site` includes the following variables:

-    * `include`, list of directories under the include directory specified in the YAML configuration file.
+    * `include`, list of directories under the directory for static files specified in the YAML configuration file.
+Note that this is always `include` regardless of what it's specified in the configuration file.

     * `time`, the time at the moment `pear` is executed in the site's root directory.

-  * `page`, information about a page.
-A page contains the following attribute(s):
+  * `page`, information about a page (e.g., `page.title`).
+A post and a tag outside the global variables `posts` and `tags` respectively are considered regular pages.
+Thus, this means a page might contain more attributes than the ones mentioned below (See `post` and `tag` for their own respective attributes):

     * `content`, the post's HTML content.

-    * `posts`, list of all your posts.
+  * `posts`, list of all the blog posts.

   * `tags`, list of tags from the blog posts.